AmirrezaFarnamTaheri/StreamlineVPN/docs/output/formats-and-capabilities.md

         await save_to_location(configs, location)
 ```

-This comprehensive documentation covers all output formats and capabilities of the VPN Subscription Merger system, providing users with complete information about how to configure and use the various output options.
+This page outlines output formats and capabilities of the VPN Subscription Merger system and how to configure and use them.